fent/node-ytdl-core/README.md

 Youtube updates their website all the time, it's not that rare for this to stop working.
 If it doesn't work for you and you're using the latest version, feel free to open up an issue.
 Make sure to check if there isn't one already with the same error.

 If you'd like to help fix the issue, look at the type of error first.
-The most common one is
+If you're getting the following error

     Could not extract signature deciphering actions